 Varadero, in Matanzas province east of Havana, is Cuba’s beach par excellence.
-Sure, there’s strong competition from the Jardines del Rey (another of the island’s most gorgeous beach destinations) but Varadero is still reigning champ for fun in the sun.
-In Cuba Travel Network’s Varadero travel guide you’ll find everything you need to know about this marvelous destination.
+There’s strong competition from the Jardines del Rey (another of the island’s most gorgeous beaches), but Varadero is still reigning champ.

-But such a gem couldn’t remain undeveloped for long: in the early 1930s, American millionaire Irénée du Pont Nemours built his estate on the peninsula; today his mansion houses a restaurant and is part of the Varadero Golf Club, with a decent 18-hole, par 72 course.
+Such a gem couldn’t remain undeveloped for long.
+In the early 1930s, American millionaire Irénée du Pont Nemours, built his estate on the peninsula.
+Today, his mansion houses a restaurant and is part of the Varadero Golf Club.

-Varadero’s (Cuba) hotels and resorts are amongst the finest on the island – most of the 60 or so properties here operate on all-inclusive plans – in which you can enjoy the Caribbean’s finest white sand beaches.
-With more than 300 days of sunshine per year and batik blue seas, it’s no wonder this is Cuba’s most famous beach destination.
-The most exclusive resorts are located on the tip of the Peninsula de Hicacos, about 8 kilometers from the town center.
+Varadero’s hotels and resorts are amongst the finest on the island.
+There are more than 300 days of sunshine per year and batik blue seas.
+The most exclusive resorts are located on the tip of the Peninsula de Hicacos, about 8 km from the town center.

-Most all-inclusive programs include an array of (non-motorized) water sports such as catamaran sailing and pedal boats.
-Big-game fishing tours are offered daily.
-Varadero also boasts various outdoor arts and crafts markets, plenty of restaurants, and exciting off-resort nightclubs.
+Varadero boasts various outdoor arts and crafts markets, plenty of restaurants and exciting off-resort nightclubs.

 Varadero is only two hours from Havana, allowing for full-day Havana excursions.